Wuyxin/Wuyxin/README.md

 ### Hi there 👋

-🌱 I am a PhD student in Stanford CS, starting from 2022 fall.
+😄 I am a PhD student in Stanford CS, starting from 2022 fall.

+🔭 I'm generally interested in trustworthy AI.

-🔭 I’m currently working on reliable ML models with a focus on their explainability, robustness, and generalizability.
+🌱 I'm currently working on foundation and multimodal models, focusing on their generalization, adaptation, and interpretations.

 <!--
 **Wuyxin/Wuyxin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.